 4. Mistakes will happen but you can’t let them affect you

 Keep trying.
 Don’t give up.
 Soccer players miss passes, lose the ball, or try to score a goal but miss.
-Even through these mistakes, they keep moving and trying to score.
+Even with these mistakes, they keep moving and trying to score.

 5. You will fall and be pushed down, but you have to get up and get back in the game